prof-groff/deep-learning/how-tos/01-AWS-DLAMI.md

 ### 2) Optional: Join AWS Educate

 Go to https://aws.amazon.com/education/awseducate to sign up for an educator account to earn free credits to apply to your AWS account.
 During the application process you must specify a class you plan to use AWS in.
-If you don’t have a specific class in mind then pick a class for which you could explore the use of AWS.
+If you don’t have a specific class in mind, then pick a class for which you could explore the use of AWS.
 Once your application is approved you will get an email with a promo code that you can enter into your AWS billing console for a $40 credit.
-Note that the email address you use to sign up for AWS Educate must be your official school email address but you can use a different email address with AWS.
+Note that the email address you use to sign up for AWS Educate must be your official school email address, but you can use a different email address with AWS.

 ### 3) Request Use of a GPU